Hedeland

 Hedeland^{da} is a 15-square-kilometre recreational area located between the towns of Hedehusene, Tune and Vindinge, some 20 km west of central Copenhagen, Denmark.
 The undulating landscape has emerged as a result of comprehensive extraction of gravel followed by environmental restoration since the late 1970s.
 The area is owned by a company, I/S Hedeland, which is owned by the municipalities of Høje-Taastrup, Greve and Roskilde.

 The landscape consists of both woods and open land and has a varied flora and bird life.
 Many of the former gravel pits have been converted into lakes and ponds.
 Hedeland is also home to a wide selection of recreational facilities, including a golf course, a kart circuit, a vintage railway, equestrian centre, amphitheatre and fishing ponds.

+The Danish Scout Council has hosted Jamboree Denmark there in 2022 and 2026.

 Name

 The name has been created from the words hede, meaning heath.
 The flat and fertile moraine landscape between Roskilde, Køge and Copenhagen was from the Middle Ages known as Hedeboegnen or simply Heden ("The Heath").